domainmod/userguide/docs/first-run.md

 Login
 -----
 The first thing you need to do is login to your new DomainMOD installation.
-The default username and password are "admin", and after you login for the first time you'll be prompted to change your password, which you should do immediately.
+The default username and password are **admin**, and after you login for the first time you'll be prompted to change your password, which you should do immediately.

 The admin account that gets created during installation has full control of your DomainMOD installation, so you should store the password in a safe place.